yancyvance/dev-server/README.md

 ## dev-server

 This requires docker to be installed.
-You can initially download both the **Dockerfile** and **docker-compose.yml** files on your machine.
+You can initially download the **docker-compose.yml** file on your machine.

-Create a folder **uploads** in the current directory where both files are residing.
+Create a folder **uploads** in the current directory where the compose file is residing.

-Afterward, run the following commands:
+Afterward, run the following command:

 `docker compose build`